Proxihox/Interns-IITM/Quantbox/README.md

 # Interview
 They ask 3 standard hard puzzles.
 By standard I mean that if you google them you will find a similar if not the exact same problem.
-Keep in mind that the questions will be of the hard category, i.e minimum brainstellar hard level.s
+Keep in mind that the questions will be of the hard category, i.e minimum brainstellar hard level.